For SEO and Content Agencies

 Most senior strategists are running their first client in Floyi within a day.
 Juniors take a week.
 You're not retraining, you're codifying.

-Start free.
 No credit card.
 Upgrade when you're ready.